 - Version Control

 Analytics: Jenkins does not provide visibility into the end-to-end metrics.
 It does not communicate the key changes in the entire organization, or the challenges faced by the employees.
-Managers do not have insight into who are the most productive employees, what are the latest and greatest changes made to the production organization or any other change.
+Managers do not have insight into who the most productive employees are, the latest and greatest changes made to the production organization, or any other changes.

-Solve salesforce specific issues: Jenkins is not made for Salesforce, and Jenkins does not understand Salesforce metadata types.
-For example, it cannot understand that some of the Salesforce metadata types are not granular and that they are not mutually exclusive.
-Also, there are many Salesforce-specific issues such as migrating profiles and permission sets from one organization to another organization.
-These problems cannot be handled by Jenkins, and the customer is responsible for making these migrations manually.
+Solve salesforce specific issues: Jenkins is not made for Salesforce and Jenkins does not understand Salesforce metadata types.
+For example, Jenkins cannot understand that some of the Salesforce metadata types are not granular and that they are not mutually exclusive.
+Also, there are many Salesforce-specific issues, such as migrating profiles and permission sets from one organization to another organization.
+These problems cannot be handled by Jenkins and the customer is responsible for making these migrations manually.